DeLorean time machine: History

 Doc and Marty plan to make their run on a flat, straight section of track leading to an unfinished bridge over Shonash Ravine.
 While making their plans, Doc saves schoolteacher Clara Clayton from falling into Shonash Ravine.
 They realize in the original timeline, Clara fell to her death in the ravine, which was renamed Clayton Ravine.
 After her rescue, Doc and Clara begin to fall in love.
 Marty and Doc continue their plan, in which the Mr. Fusion unit will provide the power required to activate the flux capacitor and make the jump through time once the stolen locomotive and the DeLorean reach 88 mph.
+Doc also added "Presto Logs" into the locomotive's boiler to make the fire burn hotter, and used the whitewalls from earlier and a wooden support to cushion the DeLorean and locomotive.
 Their plan is successful, and upon reaching the end of the track, the DeLorean disappears to 1985 with Marty, though Doc decides to stay behind with Clara, since "Mad Dog" Tannen is arrested for a stagecoach robbery, and Doc's murder is prevented.
 The locomotive falls down the cliff and is destroyed in an explosion.

 Back in 1985, the DeLorean arrives on the now-completed bridge and crosses over the ravine, now called Eastwood Ravine on account of Marty's exploits in 1885.
 The DeLorean becomes stuck on the tracks, and Marty barely manages to escape before the DeLorean is completely destroyed by a freight train.
 Later, Doc, Clara, and their children: Jules and Verne, appear in the same location where the DeLorean was destroyed, piloting a new time machine in the form of a steam-powered train: the Time Machine Locomotive.
-After picking up Einstein, the couple and their children depart for an unknown time period.

-It is never explained how Doc was able to create the Time Machine Locomotive in 1885, but it can be assumed that he used parts from the hoverboard that Marty left behind in 1885 and the broken DeLorean in the mine, all while ensuring that Marty and his 1955 self would be able to repair it, to create the flux capacitor and the time circuits for the train before he and his family traveled to the future to give the train flying capabilities.
+Doc explains that he came back to pick up Einstein before he and his family leave to an unknown location.